japraj/mazeGame/README.md

 ![Image of maze game](https://i.imgur.com/320vQJT.png)

+# Video Demo

+<a href="https://www.dropbox.com/s/k8k4n2dgoh0zqpm/2021-04-16%2020-48-23.mp4?dl=0">Click here to see a video demo of
+the main features</a>

 ## Features

 We operate on square mazes which start at the top left and terminate at the bottom right.
 The simulator has 4 main
  features:
 - Maze Generation: generate random square mazes of arbitrary size (with some constraints) based on an algorithm from Wikipedia
-- Maze Solving: animate the shortest path or first path solution, starting from the top left corner, or the user's current position
+- Maze Solving: animate the shortest path or first path solution (using a backtracking search algo or A* search), starting from the top left corner
 - Editable Canvas: can remove walls with right-click and place them with left-click
-- Controllable Character: the user can control a character to traverse and manually solve the maze, with options to spice up the game.
+- Controllable Character: the user can control a character to traverse and manually solve the maze.
 The goal is to complete the maze in the shortest possible time
-- Data Persistence: the user can save and load their data
+- Data Persistence: the user can save and load their data (stored in JSON)

 ## Motivation